Hinemoa Elder: Personal life

 Elder grew up in England with her Māori mother and New Zealand European father, returning to New Zealand when she was eleven.
 She is of English descent, and from Ngāti Kurī, Te Rarawa, Te Aupōuri and Ngāpuhi iwi.

 Elder is the former partner, later wife, of the late broadcaster Paul Holmes and had a son, Reuben, with him.
 Holmes was step-father to Elder's daughter from a previous relationship, Millie Elder-Holmes.

+Hinemoa Elder lives on Waiheke Island.